Elijah80/drum-kit/README.md

 ## Acknowledgements

-  I want to express my gratitude to [Name of the resource or person] for their tutorials and inspiration that helped me create this Drum Kit project.
+  I want to express my gratitude to:
+    - [The Odin Project](https://www.theodinproject.com/) - for their tutorials and inspiration that led me to create this Drum Kit project.
+    - [Wes Bos](https://github.com/wesbos/JavaScript30) - for their tutorials and work on providing the starting HTML & CSS code and for providing the starting sound files.

 ## Contact

-  If you have any questions, suggestions, or just want to say hi, feel free to reach out to me at (your@email.com).
+  If you have any questions, suggestions, or just want to say hi, feel free to [email](elijahcravens46@gmail.com) me.